Internet-Draft Token Exchange Target Service Discovery June 2026

 4. Example

-This example demonstrates a complete cross-domain identity chaining workflow using the token exchange target service discovery endpoint.
+This example demonstrates a complete cross-domain identity chaining workflow described in [I-D.ietf-oauth-identity-chaining] with the addition of the token exchange target service discovery endpoint.

 4.1.
 Step 1: Discover Target Services

-The client begins with a subject access token issued by Domain A and calls the target service discovery endpoint to learn which target services are available.
+The client begins with a subject access token issued by Domain A and calls the target service discovery endpoint to learn which Token Exchange Targets are available.

 4.1.1.
 Discovery Request